 As the cover is organised on a group basis, costs are significantly lower than equivalent individual policies.

 An employee must be able to meet an actively at work declaration, which for a new scheme usually means no absences of more than three consecutive days in the previous six months.

 Administration for the employer is much more straightforward than purchasing equivalent policies for each individual employee.

 The full range of protection products available under a group risk package include:

-- Group Serious Illness – This pays a lump sum if an employee is diagnosed as suffering from one of number of specified serious illnesses.
+Group Serious Illness – This pays a lump sum if an employee is diagnosed as suffering from one of a number of specified serious illnesses.

 Does your employer look after you and your family?
 Or are you the contractor, if so, you are also the employer.

 For more information contact us on your choice of email or phone details below.